 A SystemWeaver Jira plugin has been developed that offers a solid integration between SystemWeaver and Jira.
+Jira reads data from SystemWeaver, and SystemWeaver can update Jira issues and create issues through the Jira Rest api.
 This document describes how to install the necessary components for the integration as well as what modifications need to be made to the Jira installation.

 - Familiarity with your Jira installation and projects